mahmudhmh/bosta-tracker-task/README.md

 - Display tracking information in a user-friendly interface.
 - Support for both English and Arabic languages.
 - Responsive design that works across various devices.
-- State management using Redux.
+- State management using Redux Toolkit.

 ## Getting Started